CryptoStar Corp. Executes Equipment Hosting Agreement in Alberta, Canada

 CryptoStar has cryptocurrency mining operations with data centres located in the U.S.A. and Canada.
 CryptoStar is currently dedicated to becoming one of the lowest cost cryptocurrency producers in North America and a major supplier of GPU and ASIC miners worldwide.

-Neither the TSXV nor its Regulation Services Provider (as that term is defined in the policies of the TSXV) accepts responsibility for the adequacy or accuracy of this press release.
+Neither the TSXV nor its Regulation Services Provider (as that term is defined in the policies of the TSXV) accepts responsibility for the adequacy or accuracy of this news release.

 Forward-Looking Statements